Dongfang Bubai: Sunflower Manual

-The Sunflower Manual was written by a eunuch and was discovered by Yue Su and Cai Zifeng, two members of the Mount Hua School, in the library of the Shaolin School.
-In their attempt to copy the manual, each of them read half of the manual and memorised it before returning to Mount Hua.
+The Sunflower Manual was written by a eunuch from a previous dynasty era and was passed down for 300 years until it fell to the hands of Reverend Hongye, who is the abbot of Putian Shaolin.
+Yue Su and Cai Zifeng, two members of the Mount Hua School, knew of this and went to Putian Shaolin to pretend to visit Reverend Hongye as guests while plotting to sneak in to peep at the Sunflower Manual at the library of the Shaolin School.
+One night, they snuck in the library, and in their attempt to copy the manual, each of them read half of the manual and memorised it before returning to Mount Hua.
 However, when they tried to piece together what they read, they found the final copy to be incomprehensible.
 Each of them believed that his memory of the manual is better than that of the other, but none of them was able to come up with something that made sense.
 Nevertheless, Yue Su and Cai Zifeng managed to integrate what they learnt from the manual into their existing skills and made significant improvements in their mastery of martial arts.
 At the same time, this also resulted in a rivalry between Yue Su and Cai Zifeng because they started concentrating on qi (inner energy) and swordplay techniques respectively.
 The Mount Hua School split into the Qi and Sword factions as a consequence.

-The abbot of the Shaolin School recognised the evil nature and inherent dangers of practising the skills in the Sunflower Manual so he sent a monk, Duyuan, to serve as a mediator in the conflict between the two factions and dissuade them from practising the skills in the manual.
+Reverend Hongye recognised the evil nature and inherent dangers of practising the skills in the Sunflower Manual so he sent a monk, Duyuan, to serve as a mediator in the conflict between the two factions and dissuade them from practising the skills in the manual.
 Yue Su and Cai Zifeng apologise for their folly and seek Duyuan's help in trying to better understand the manual.
 Duyuan is able to make logical conclusions about the manual based on Yue Su and Cai Zifeng's recollections, and thereby compile a comprehensible version of the manual.
 This copy falls into the hands of the Sun Moon Holy Cult (and later into Dongfang Bubai's hands) when the cult took advantage of the internal conflict in the Mount Hua School to attack them.